kevenleone/liferay-ai-content-wizard/README.md

 ## Client Extensions

-To deploy the Client Extensions you must open each individual folder inside /client-extensions and run `gradle gw deploy`
+To deploy the Client Extensions you must open each individual folder inside /client-extensions and run `blade gw deploy`

 Is important to deploy the Custom Element CX before deploying the Site Initializer, because of an existing reference.